MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-messaging-event-hubs-processor.md

    1. If there are any unowned partitions and the load is not balanced between instances of `EventProcessorClient`, it will try to claim a partition.
 3. Update the ownership record for the partitions it owns that have an active link to that partition.

-The load balancing and ownership expiration intervals can be configured when creating the `EventProcessorClient` via the `EventProcessorClientBuilder`.  [loadBalancingUpdateInterval(Duration)](https://learn.microsoft.com/java/api/com.azure.messaging.eventhubs.eventprocessorclientbuilder?view=azure-java-stable#com-azure-messaging-eventhubs-eventprocessorclientbuilder-loadbalancingupdateinterval(java-time-duration)) determines how often the load balancing cycle runs.  [partitionOwnershipExpirationInterval(Duration)](https://learn.microsoft.com/java/api/com.azure.messaging.eventhubs.eventprocessorclientbuilder?view=azure-java-stable#com-azure-messaging-eventhubs-eventprocessorclientbuilder-partitionownershipexpirationinterval(java-time-duration)) is the minimum amount of time since the ownership record has been updated, before the processor considers a partition unowned.
-Ex.
-If an ownership record was updated at 9:30am and `partitionOwnershipExpirationInterval` is 2 mins.
+The load balancing and ownership expiration intervals can be configured when creating the `EventProcessorClient` via the `EventProcessorClientBuilder`:

+  * [loadBalancingUpdateInterval(Duration)](/java/api/com.azure.messaging.eventhubs.eventprocessorclientbuilder#com-azure-messaging-eventhubs-eventprocessorclientbuilder-loadbalancingupdateinterval(java-time-duration)) determines how often the load balancing cycle runs.
+  * [partitionOwnershipExpirationInterval(Duration)](/java/api/com.azure.messaging.eventhubs.eventprocessorclientbuilder#com-azure-messaging-eventhubs-eventprocessorclientbuilder-partitionownershipexpirationinterval(java-time-duration)) is the minimum amount of time since the ownership record has been updated, before the processor considers a partition unowned.

+For example, if an ownership record was updated at 9:30am and `partitionOwnershipExpirationInterval` is 2 mins.
 When a load balance cycle occurs and it notices that the ownership record has not been updated in the last 2 min or by 9:32am, it will consider the partition unowned.

 If an error occurs in one of the partition consumers, it will close the corresponding consumer but will not try to reclaim it until the next load balancing cycle.